dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 When a character receives damage the following steps are applied in order:

-1. **Incapacitation check** — if raw damage ≥ character's current effective health, the character becomes Incapacitated.
-Initial charges are calculated as described in Section 4.9.7.
+1. **Incapacitation check** — only evaluated if `current_health > 0`.
+If `raw_damage ≥ current_health`, the character becomes Incapacitated.
+If `current_health ≤ 0` the character is already dead and this check is skipped.
+Initial charges are calculated as described in Section 4.9.6.
 2. **Wound probability calculation** — the damage ratio R is computed and used to select a wound severity tier.
 3. **Wound slot assignment** — the specific wound is selected from the character's available wound slots for that severity.
 If the slot is already occupied, charges are added to the existing wound instead (which may trigger progression).